 Please fill in the following information for future reference.
 See the picture(s) below to find the location of the identification numbers.
 Record them in the spaces provided.

 Date of Purchase:

 Dealer:

+Dealer Address:

 Dealer Phone Number:

 Dealer Fax Number:

+Dealer Fax Number:

-Model # (A): Manufactured by
+Model # (A): Serial # (B):